Our lives are filled with solving mathematical problems which we never stop to think about, such as

 - Do I have sufficient food in the fridge for dinner tonight?
 Can I get from work to nursery in time to fetch my child?

 - How much food do I need to order to feed all my guests?

 - Can I get from work to nursery in time to fetch my child?

 The answers to all these questions is based on our having a good understanding of mathematical concepts, knowing how to estimate and calculate, skills we use automatically as adults which have been developed from babyhood through all of our mathematical experiences.

 At the Wandsworth Preschool we provide our children with high quality experiences to foster mathematical development and understanding.
 Number and numeral recognition, shape recognition, measurement, patterning and representation of data all form part of our mathematical curriculum.

-As with literacy we provide activities to foster early mathematical skills from the day children start with us.
+As with literacy we plan learning experiences to foster early mathematical skills from the day children start with us.
 The baby who is reaching out to hold and feel the ball is making a start at understanding a circle and positioning.
 The toddler who is building a tower of different shaped blocks is learning to count and order and starting to get a sense of how different shapes work together.
-The two year old creating a line of red bricks and one of blue is beginning to match and become aware of similarities and differences.
-Through singing number rhymes and songs and counting objects by rote wherever they go, our young children learn to count the stairs, the steps they are taking etc and to come to understand number.
+The two- year- old creating a line of red bricks and one of blue is beginning to match and become aware of similarities and differences.
+Through singing number rhymes and songs and counting objects wherever they go, our young children learn to count the stairs, the steps they are taking etc and to come to understand number.

 We make all of these activities fun, exciting and interesting so children want to take part and learn and mathematics becomes part of their being, their language and their thinking, building a strong foundation for continuing their learning at school.